Rae Carruth: Crimes

+Carruth was offered a chance to plead guilty to second degree murder in exchange for a 30-year sentence.
+After he rejected the offer, prosecution sought the death penalty.
 At trial, prosecutors contended that Carruth hired Watkins and others to murder Adams because of her refusal to abort their unborn child.
 Carruth's lawyer David Rudolf claimed that Carruth had been caught up in a drug deal gone bad.
 They claimed that on the night of the shooting, after Carruth had refused to fund the drug deal, Watkins shot Adams in a sudden rage when she "flipped him off" after he had attempted to ask her about Carruth's whereabouts.

 Carruth was found guilty of conspiracy to commit murder, shooting into an occupied vehicle, and using an instrument to destroy an unborn child.
 He was found not guilty of first degree murder, sparing him from possible execution.
 Carruth was sentenced to 18 years and 11 months to 24 years and 4 months in prison.

-Van Brett Watkins Sr., was sentenced to prison for a minimum of 40 years, 8 months and a maximum 50 years, 8 months for the murder of Cherica Adams.
+Watkins was sentenced to prison for a minimum of 40 years, 8 months and a maximum of 50 years, 8 months for the murder of Cherica Adams.
+He died at age 63 from natural causes at the Scotland Correctional Institution in Laurinburg, North Carolina on December 3, 2023.

 Carruth sent a letter in 2018 apologizing to Saundra Adams, the mother of Cherica Adams, via WBTV in Charlotte, North Carolina, for accusing her of lying about him in interviews for years.

 Carruth was released on October 22, 2018, after serving 18 years.
 He moved to Pennsylvania after his release.
+He is now married and resides in the southwestern United States.

+Media

+The case has been featured in episodes of American Justice, Great Crimes and Trials, Sins and Secrets, and The Killer Speaks.
+It was also referenced by stand-up comedian Steve Harvey in The Original Kings of Comedy.